It doesn’t matter who you are or what flavors you like in a beer; I know for a fact that you’re paying attention to the ABV.

 Ok, so you know what ABV is.
 Why does liquor say proof?
 Why doesn’t beer say proof?
 What is proof?

-The term “proof” dates back to ole timey England where liquor was taxed based on strength.
+The term “proof” dates back to old-timey England, where liquor was taxed based on strength.
 Of course, nobody knew how to measure strength, so they would just have to determine if it was strong with “proof.”
-Eventually, the term “100 proof,” i.e. is definitely strong alcohol, was measured using a super complex gravity system that set proof at about 57% ABV.
+Eventually, the term “100 proof,” which amounts to a strong alcohol, was measured using a super complex gravity system that set proof at about 57% ABV.

-Fortunately for people living in the modern world, proof has since been simplified to equal double ABV, near enough the previous definition of proof.
-So, a 40% ABV liquor would be 80 proof.
+Fortunately for people living in the modern world, proof has since been simplified to equal double ABV, which is close enough the previous definition of proof.
+So, an 80 proof liquor would be 40% ABV.
 Aside from that, people say proof instead of ABV because it sounds cool.

 ABV vs IBU: What’s the Difference?

-More questions, huh?
-Ok, you’re in a local brewery and you see numbers on the board labeled ABV, IBU, and $.
-Hopefully you now know what ABV is and with any luck you already knew what $ was.
+You’re in a local brewery, and you see numbers on the board labeled ABV, IBU, and $.
+You know what ABV is now, and I’m pretty sure you understand the cost ($).

-That other term, IBUs, stands for International Bittering Units scale.
-These numbers essentially tell you how bitter a beer is.
-Of course, this is super useful when you’re trying something new and you hate (or love) bitterness.
-As a general rule of thumb, the lower IBU number, the less bitter the beer.
+That other term, IBUs, stands for the International Bittering Units scale.
+The IBU tells you how bitter a beer is.
+This is super useful when you’re trying something new, and you hate (or love) bitterness.
+As a general rule of thumb, the lower the IBU, the less bitter the beer.

 What’s A High ABV In Beer?